allenj12/struct/README.md

 # STRUCT
-implements structs in bytevectors, still early in development and only handles structs (no unions/arrays yet).
+implements structs in bytevectors, still early in development and only handles structs and unions (no arrays yet).

 ## Example